15 of the best books for women to read in 2023

 Strong Female Character by Fern Brady

-Read Strong Female Character for… a new, top-rated memoir of womanhood and neurodiversity from Scottish comedian Fern Brady.
+Read Strong Female Character for… a top-rated memoir of womanhood and neurodiversity from Scottish comedian Fern Brady.

 Like Fern Brady, I’m autistic, but Strong Female Character is one of the best books for anyone to read in 2023.
 It’s fiercely witty, heartbreaking, and oh-so-required.